 - Is based on a two-way exchange; that is the local student goes via ISEP to study abroad and the foreign student comes to study in the Czech Republic.
 Thus the ISEP Exchange Track is a swap of a student for a student.
 On the ISEP Exchange, you pay your home institution's tuition and fees and swap with a student from another ISEP university.
 Placements may depend on the space available.

-- Incoming students receive an accommodation and meals grant to cover their room and board costs.
-It will fully cover 21 meals a month and full rent at Masaryk University halls of residence.
+- Incoming students receive an accommodation and meals grant to cover their room and board costs for 16 weeks.

 - Incoming students participate in the on-site Orientation Week for free.